40 Signs of Bullying that Parents Often Miss

 Again, discipline will be ineffective, as this is punishing a victim who already knows what they are doing is wrong.

-3. Unexplained bruises
+3. Unexplained injuries

 You might notice an unusual number of bruises or scrapes on your child, but your child hasn’t said anything.
 This might also be the same child that normally cries and begs for a adhesive bandage for the tiniest of “boo-boos.”